ForgeRock/forgeops/etc/mailhog/README-mailhog.md

 * Optionally integrate with an SMTP server for email delivery

 **Note**: **This is not meant for use in production environments**.
-ForgeRock does not guarantee the individual success developers may have in implementing the code on their development platforms.
+Ping Identity does not guarantee the individual success developers may have in implementing the code on their development platforms.

 ## References